Justice for Labor Rights Advocates in Bangladesh

-Bangladesh employs 3.4 million garment workers in 4,200 ready-made-garments (RMG) factories that produce US$12.59 billion in export earnings, representing 78% of the country’s total.
+Bangladesh employs 4 million garment workers in 5,000 garment factories that produce US$12.59 billion in export earnings, representing 78% of the countrys total.
 Contributing nine percent of the gross domestic product, the industry is directly or indirectly responsible for the employment of 24 million people.

-The minimum wage is $43/month or about $10/week.
-This equals 20 cents an hour, the lowest wage, by far, of any major garment producing country.
+The minimum wage is $37/month or less than $10/week.
+This equals around 20 cents an hour, the lowest wage, by far, of any major garment producing country.
 Studies show that this wage fails to cover the cost of the minimum nutritional needs of even a single worker, let alone her family.

 Read more in our report, Enemies of the Nation or Human Rights Defenders?
 Fighting Poverty Wages in Bangladesh, which reveals a severe and ongoing government crackdown on labor rights activists in Bangladesh.

 Labor leaders Kalpona Akter, Babul Akhter and Aminul Islam are arrested by on false charges for demanding their human and labor rights (more details here)

 Following a campaign by ILRF, the leaders are released on bail, but their labor rights organization is still banned (the latest is here)